otrack/cloud-computing-infrastructures/scaling/README.md

 We are interested in scaling-up a web service named Pdfmagic.
 This service allows to convert a jpg image into a pdf document (similarly to several existing internet sites).
 The jpg file is sent by the client via a POST request to the service.
-In return, the client received a pdf copy of the file.
+In return, the client received a converted pdf copy of the file.

 In what follows, we first get familiar with the internal of the Pdfmagic service.
 Then, we create a Docker file to containerize it and use Kubernetes to deploy it.